pmunts/muntsos/README.txt

   Raspberry Pi

-   The [41]Raspberry Pi is a family of low cost Linux microcomputers selling for USD $5 to $75 (depending on model).
-There have been four generations of Raspberry Pi microcomputers, each using a successively more sophisticated Broadcom ARM core CPU.
+   The [42]Raspberry Pi is a family of low cost Linux microcomputers selling for USD $5 to $75 (depending on model).
+There have been five generations of Raspberry Pi microcomputers, each using a successively more sophisticated Broadcom ARM core CPU.
+The first two generations (32-bit ARMv6 Raspberry Pi 1 and 32-bit ARMv7 Raspberry Pi 2) are now obsolete and no longer supported by MuntsOS Embedded Linux.

    Some Raspberry Pi models have an on-board Bluetooth radio that uses the serial port signals that are brought out to the expansion header.
 By default, MuntsOS port disables the on-board Bluetooth radio, in favor of the serial port on the expansion header.

-    Raspberry Pi 1

-   Raspberry Pi 1 models have a BCM2708 ARMv6 single-core CPU running at 700 to 1000 MHz and come with with 256 MB to 512 MB of RAM.
-They have 10/100 Ethernet, 1 to 4 USB ports, HDMI, RCA composite video and a stereo headphone or three-pole A/V jack.
-They also have several miniature connectors for camera and LCD display modules as well as a single 26 or 40 pin 2.54 mm pitch GPIO expansion connector.

-   All Raspberry Pi 1 models use the same 32-bit ARMv6 toolchain and kernel, but different device trees.

-   With the advent of the [42]Raspberry Pi Zero 2 W, all Raspberry Pi 1 models are now obsolete.
-MuntsOS Embedded Linux will continue to support them, albeit with the kernel frozen at 5.15.92.

-    Raspberry Pi 2

-   The [43]Rasbperry Pi 2 Model B has a 900 MHz BCM2709 ARMv7 Cortex-A7
-   quad-core CPU and comes with 1 GB of RAM.
-It is mechanically compatible with the Raspberry Pi 1 Model B+, with 10/100 Ethernet, 4 USB ports, 3.5 mm A/V jack, and a 40-pin GPIO expansion header.

-   The Raspberry Pi 2 uses a unique 32-bit ARMv7 toolchain and kernel.

-   The 32-bit Raspberry Pi 2 Model B is now obsolete.
-MuntsOS Embedded Linux will continue to support it, albeit with the kernel frozen at 5.15.92.

     Raspberry Pi 3

-   The 64-bit [44]Raspberry Pi 2 Model B Revision 1.2 with the 900 MHz
+   The 64-bit [43]Raspberry Pi 2 Model B Revision 1.2 with the 900 MHz
    BCM2710 ARMv8 Cortex-A53 quad-core CPU can be treated as a power conserving Raspberry Pi 3 Model B− and is useful for industrial applications where wired Ethernet is preferred.

-   The [45]Rasbperry Pi 3 Model B has a 1200 MHz BCM2710 ARMv8 Cortex-A53
+   The [44]Rasbperry Pi 3 Model B has a 1200 MHz BCM2710 ARMv8 Cortex-A53
    quad-core CPU and has 1 GB of RAM along with on-board Bluetooth and WiFi radios.

-   The [46]Raspberry Pi 3 Model A+ has the same form factor as the Raspberry Pi 1 Model A+, with only one USB host port and no wired Ethernet.
+   The [45]Raspberry Pi 3 Model A+ has the same form factor as the Raspberry Pi 1 Model A+, with only one USB host port and no wired Ethernet.
 It has a 1400 MHz BCM2710 ARMv8 Cortex-A53 quad-core CPU and has 512 MB of RAM along with on-board Bluetooth and WiFi radios.

-   The [47]Raspberry Pi 3 Model B+ has a 1400 MHz BCM2710 ARMv8 Cortex-A53
+   The [46]Raspberry Pi 3 Model B+ has a 1400 MHz BCM2710 ARMv8 Cortex-A53
    quad-core CPU and has improved power management and networking components.

-   The [48]Raspberry Pi Zero 2 has the same form factor as the Raspberry Pi Zero W, with a 1000 MHz BCM2710 ARMv8 Cortex-A53 quad core CPU and 512 MB of RAM along with on-board Bluetooth and WiFi radios.
+   The [47]Raspberry Pi Zero 2 W has the same form factor as the Raspberry Pi Zero W, with a 1000 MHz BCM2710 ARMv8 Cortex-A53 quad core CPU and 512 MB of RAM along with on-board Bluetooth and WiFi radios.